Forsythia Lynwood Gold: Plant Care and Growing Guide

 Common Pests and Diseases

 Luckily, Forsythia Lynwood Gold doesn’t experience many issues due to pests or diseases.
-However, this species can occasionally have problems with insects like weevils or nematodes.
+However, this species occasionally has problems with insects like weevils or nematodes.

 If you notice an infestation, you can remove pests or introduce a natural predator species like spiders or ladybugs.
-Make sure to remove dead or damaged areas of the plant and always keep garden tools clean.
+Remove dead or damaged areas of the plant, and always keep garden tools clean.

 Essential Tools to Have Around